Customer Case Studies

 The project was completed on time and on budget.

-The customer was now getting alerts that a former employee had exfiltrated data.
+The customer was now seeing that a former employee had exfiltrated data.

 One of the largest email providers in the world licensed Splunk ES and asked Keos to both install and configure the SIEM.